tardate/LittleArduinoProjects/Electronics101/MCP23S17/README.md

 ![scope-register-by-register](./assets/scope-register-by-register.gif?raw=true)

 Second, a trace of the sequential write update.
-The delay between register updates is still not synchronised, but it has been reduced to under 1µs:
+The register updates are still not synchronised, but the delay has been reduced to under 1µs:

 ![scope-sequential-write](./assets/scope-sequential-write.gif?raw=true)